ericzhng/docs-matrix-library/README.md

-# docs-matrix-library
+## Readme

-Website hosting tutorials and examples for matrix library
+### my site hosting matrix library package, including its tutorial and examples.

+### note
+Remember to update data/docs.yml when adding a new doc